$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Evaluation

-We depict the overall solver times, the required number of iterations (for OSQP both iterations and number of factorization updates as a dashed line), the time per Newton iteration (solver time divided by number of iterations; not for ASM and OSQP) and the maximum KKT norm of all the levels.
-Most plots are in logarithmic scale for better readability.
+We depict the overall solver times, the required number of iterations (for OSQP both iterations and number of factorization updates as a dashed line), the time per Newton iteration (solver time divided by number of iterations; not for LexLS and OSQP) and the maximum \ref{eq:kktHLSP} norm of all the levels (not for LexLS since it does not keep an update of the dual corresponding to inactive inequality constraints).
 The simulations are run on an Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz processor with 32 Gb of RAM.